 UICCs that can be managed with Secure Channel are capable of confidentiality and integrity.
-The IoT Service Provider should discuss with the Network Operator whether the UICC Secure Channel technology can be used to assist with application security.
+The IoT Service Provider should discuss with the Network Operator whether the UICC Secure Channel technology can be used to assist with application security utilising a service such as IoT SAFE .
 In the future, eUICC will be capable of application security.

 Secure Channel may then be used to facilitate Endpoint application security from the bootloader stage to the network authentication stage.